open/close all folders

 - Final Fantasy IX Once the player finishes the events in Terra.
 Kuja plans on waging war back on Gaia.
 Which the mist that used to only cover a bit of said continent has now covered the whole world.
 Making it hard to see what's in front of the player.

 - Halo: In the beginning of Halo 2, the Covenant launch a small preliminary assault on Earth which turns out to have been by accident, as the invasion fleet wasn't actually expecting to find any humans.
 By the beginning of Halo 3, this has become a full-blown invasion, with cities all over the world overrun by the Covenant.

 - In the American Dad! noncanon Christmas episode "Rapture's Delight", the Rapture comes and half the Earth's population ascends into heaven while the rest are left behind as Jesus returns to battle the Anti-Christ.
 In seven years the world becomes a wasteland in the war between the angelic forces of Jesus and the demonic armies of the Anti-Christ.
 One battle is mentioned, the "Battle of Boca Raton".

 - In the Grand Finale of Justice League Unlimited, the entire League as well as the surviving remnants of the Legion of Doom team up and spread out across the entire world to battle the Forces of Apokolips, lead by Darkseid.

-- In most Transformers incarnations, they Autobots and Decepticons take their fights to Earth, usually to grab whatever MacGuffin happens to be there.
+- In most Transformers incarnations, the Autobots and Decepticons take their fights to Earth, usually to grab whatever MacGuffin happens to be there.

 - World War I, though mostly confined to Europe, saw fighting scattered throughout Africa and the Middle East, and at least one major engagement in the Pacific.
 Nearly every state on Earth was involved either directly or indirectly.